-8.3.1 A range of chemical irritants75 are available which can be launched at a distance against groups of individuals engaged in violent acts.
-Tear gas is used to describe a variety of lachrymatory agents used by police forces in certain countries.
-The most widely used chemical irritant dispersed at a distance is CS (either micronised powder or pyrotechnically generated smoke), which is typically discharged either in the form of projectiles or from grenades shot from a launcher.
+8.3.1 A range of chemical irritants74 are available which can be launched at a distance against groups of individuals engaged in violent acts.
+The term "tear gas" is used to describe a variety of lachrymatory agents used by police forces in certain countries.
+The most widely used chemical irritant dispersed at a distance is CS (either micronised powder or pyrotechnically generated CS particles), which is typically discharged either in the form of projectiles or from grenades shot from a launcher.